 “Contrary to popular and even professional opinion, I believe one must not necessarily be a great draftsman to become a competent painter.
 I suggest drawing and painting can be thought of as two similar but, different symbiotic skills.
 There is an important reason for this.

 The ability to draw a straight line has more to do with fine Craft than Fine Art.
-Unfortunately, many people are intimidated by what they feel is an inability to draw that straight, but expressionless line.
+Unfortunately, many people are intimidated by what they feel is an inability to draw that straight, but too often, expressionless line.
 Sadly, they erroneously conclude they lack any art talent and, frustrated they give up too soon.

 I think it fair to note that the road to becoming an artist takes a long time, combined with a healthy ego, an open mind, hard work, thick skin, being ignored, patience, and perseverance.

 I share artist Frank Webb’s opinion that art is better appreciated than judged.
-Furthermore, it s helpful to remember that the seduction of marketing, promotion, commercial acceptance, awards, peer evaluation, and sales are not the only indicators of one’s worth as an artist.
-We might find comfort in the words of Mary Corita Kent who noted, “There is no mistake.
-No right, no wrong, only make.”
+Furthermore, it s helpful to remember that the seduction of marketing, promotion, commercial acceptance, awards, peer evaluation, and sales are not the only indicators of one’s worth as an artist; indeed, if one is not careful they may –in the long run– actually become impediments to personal discovery and creativity.